kethan1/ace-code-day-website/content/about.md

 <ImageFrame src="images/stock/teacher_lecturing.jpg" alt="A teacher lecturing a workshop at ACE Code Day" class="lg:even:flex-row-reverse lg:even:space-x-reverse">

-<h2>Workshops</h2>
+<h2>Event Lineup</h2>

-ACE Code Day 2022 has a diverse lineup of 13 workshops with topics ranging from **web development** to **artificial intelligence** to **embedded electronics**, and much more!
+ACE Code Day 2023 has a diverse lineup of 14 workshops with topics ranging from **web development** to **artificial intelligence** to **electrical engineering**, and much more!
 [Keep scrolling](#workshops) for a detailed overview of all the workshops we have to offer.
+Additionally, the event will feature **guest speakers** from big tech companies like Adobe for students to learn more about careers in tech!

 </ImageFrame>

 <ImageFrame src="images/stock/students_collaborating.jpg" alt="Two students collaborating on a project at ACE Code Day">

-<h2>Hackathon</h2>
+<h2>DinoHacks</h2>

-This year, ACE Code Day will also feature a hackathon led by [AVHacks](https://avhacks.org).
-The hackathon will have events for programmers of all skill levels and will be a great opportunity to practice what you've learned to create something meaningful and compete with others for prizes ranging from **gaming keyboards** to **AirPods**.
-Visit [avhacks.org](https://avhacks.org) to learn more.
+This year, ACE Coding will also be hosting a hackathon separate from ACE Code Day from **May 12th** to **May 14th, 2023**.
+By competing in DinoHacks, you can strengthen your existing skills, bond with peers, and potentially win a grand prize of **$100** along with other prizes!
+To sign up for the event and learn more, visit [the DinoHacks Devpost](https://dino-hacks.devpost.com).

 </ImageFrame>